WasteCare Corporation

 Tips for a hotel to get started in creating a waste reduction program:

-- In addition, make sure that all containers are well-marked for guests and staff to use.
-For public areas, it is best to choose containers with specialized openings, such as a hole for cans or a slot for newspapers.
-It is also important to place containers where recycling is most convenient, near exits and on each floor of the hotel near the elevator.
+• In addition, make sure that all receptacles and bins are well-marked for guests and staff to use.
+For public areas, it is best to choose receptacles and bins that have specialized openings, such as a hole for bottles and cans or a slot for newspapers.
+The placement of receptacles and bins should also be in locations that are convenient for recycling (and overall waste processing) which is usually on each floor near exits and elevators.

 So can the hotel industry overcome obstacles to recycling and waste management?
 The answer is yes and it lies in the steps to success outlined in this article.
 Just remember these keys: